 The vice president for academic affairs will maintain the official copy of the "Academic Regulations."
 Upon approval by the college president, official changes will be transmitted to the vice president for academic affairs by the college president.
 At the beginning of each academic year the vice president for academic affairs will distribute a copy of the official "Academic Regulations" in electronic form.
 Any changes effective during the academic year will be published by the vice president for academic affairs upon notice from the college president.

-In any case where a question arises regarding the interpretation of these regulations, the vice president for academic affairs or his appointed representative will have the final authority in resolving such matters.
+In any case where a question arises regarding the interpretation of these regulations, the vice president for academic affairs or his/her appointed representative will have the final authority in resolving such matters.